Individual Award - Eligibility

 - Complete online nomination form by the nominator

 The GFA Steering Committee will not review additional materials.
 Incomplete or late nominations will not be accepted.
 An acknowledgement receipt for the nomination will be sent to the submitter.

 - April 2022: Call for nominations announced

 - June 2022: Award recipient selected and notified

-July 2021: 2021 GFA Carole J. Bland Phronesis Award recipient announced and award presented at the GFA Professional Development Conference
+- July 2022: GFA Carole J. Bland Phronesis Award recipient announced and award presented

-The award presentation will be made at the Group on Faculty Affairs annual Professional Development Conference.
+The award presentation will be made at the Group on Faculty Affairs virtual Town Hall.
 The award recipient will be invited to present remarks.